Physician working with a patient on speech-language pathology

 Overview

-Mayo Clinic in Rochester, Minnesota, offers a Medical Speech-Language Pathology Postdoctoral Fellowship of either one or two years length, depending on your needs, clinical interests and progress in the program.
+Mayo Clinic in Rochester, Minnesota, offers a Medical Speech-Language Pathology Postdoctoral Fellowship of either one- or two-years length, depending on your needs, clinical interests and progress in the program.

 This fellowship offers an excellent opportunity for doctoral-level speech and language pathologists to refine their clinical skills and address important clinical questions in a way that strengthens an academic teaching, patient care or clinical research career.

-Mayo Clinic in Rochester has longstanding excellence in clinical practice, teaching and research in the area of speech pathology.
+Mayo Clinic in Rochester, Minnesota, has longstanding excellence in clinical practice, teaching and research in the area of speech pathology.
 This fellowship was developed for individuals who have completed all requirements for the Ph.D. degree in speech-language pathology and want to further advance their knowledge and skills in the area of medical speech pathology.

 Mission